-Driving home from work I passed a Nativity scene near my home.
-The simple structures have to be nearly forty years old.
-They have yet to be replaced with those more modern or eye catching.
-The faded plastic stands proudly without touch up or fanfare as a testament to the story it depicts.
+A few years ago, I passed a Nativity scene near my home.
+The simple structures were at least forty years old.
+The faded plastic stood proudly without touchup or fanfare as a testament to tradition.

-The Joseph, Mary and baby are placed prominently in a simple display.
-Yet this evening it was the Wise Men that caught my attention.
+The Joseph, Mary and baby were placed prominently in a simple display.
+Yet, it was the Wise Men that caught my attention.

-I found was led to Psalms 9:10 “And those who know Your name will put their trust in You; For You, Lord, have not forsaken those who seek You.”
+“And those who know Your name will put their trust in You; For You, Lord, have not forsaken those who seek You.”
+Psalms 9:10

 My curiosity piqued, I read those first chapters of Matthew again.
 “Then, being divinely warned in a dream that they should not return to Herod, they departed for their own country another way.”
 Matthew 2:12

 King Herod never indicated to these men he was threatened by the birth of Jesus.
 Herod lied and told them to return so he could also worship him.
-However, these men heeded the warning not to return the way they had come.
+However, these Wise Men heeded the warning not to return the way they had come.

 I can think of a few instances I would have benefited by heeding the warnings God gave me not to go a way that looked harmless.
 I didn’t recognize my “warnings.”